hpi-swa-teaching/live-programming-systems/projects/karma/analysisKarma.md

 #### Standard workflow

 When the system has been set up as described in the previous section Karma can be used very easily.
 Once Karma is started, it immediately begins to run the tests for your code as specified in the configuration.
 Every time changes are applied to your code base the test are rerun.
-Karma will display the results for your test then.
+Karma will then display the results for your test.

 The standard workflow would be to save changes on the code.
 Right afterwards looking at the test results to find out whether the changes broke any test.
-If that is the case the changes (or test) have to adjusted so that all test pass again.
+If that is the case the changes (or test) have to be adjusted so that all tests pass again.
 Then new changes can be applied and the workflow starts over.
-This workflow is display in the screencast - as shown below? - .

-- ToDo: describe workflow and add screencast as extra file
+For example if a new function is to be added to an object, one would first write a test which calls the function.
+Karma will then replay the tests and show an error message, which specifies that the method does not exist.
+In the next step one would create this method, causing Karma to rerun the tests again and display success.
+After that one would add an expectation for the new functions result in the test.
+This will cause the tests to fail again, since the methods functionality is not implemented yet.
+When implementing the method now, one will get immediate feedback on whether the function works as expected, since the tests are constantly reexecuted while modifying the code.

 ### Which activities are made live by which mechanisms?

 The main activity in Karma is giving feedback about the test results to the users.
 The feedback mechanism is made live by employing multiple liveness patterns.
 By running the tests and thus updating the test results on every save, the user gets the impression that the tests are constantly running all the time.
 This enables seemingly live feedback.
 The streaming pattern is applied to shorten the emergence phase.
 This is done by displaying partial test results while the rest of the tests are still being executed.